bigtreetech/docs/docs/Panda_Perch_H2D.md

 | v1.00     | November 10th, 2025 | Initial Version |

 ## **Introduction**
-The Panda Perch H2D is a versatile AMS storage solution for Bambu Lab H2D/H2S/H2C 3D printers.
-It holds up to 2 AMS/AMS 2 Pro or 6 AMS HT units on top, with optional side baskets for up to 4 additional AMS HT units.
-Furthermore, you can enhance both functionality and style with the optional RGB lighting kit, while the hexagonal side holes conveniently work with printed parts to provide extra storage, keeping your workspace organized and efficient.
+The Panda Perch H2D is a dedicated storage rack for Bambu Lab H2D, H2S, and H2C 3D printers.
+Its primary top platform securely holds either 2 standard AMS/AMS 2 Pro units or 6 AMS HT units.
+For expanded capacity, optional side baskets can accommodate up to 4 additional AMS HT units.
+The design also features versatile hexagonal side holes for mounting 3D-printed organizers, and offers an optional RGB lighting kit to personalize your workspace, combining efficient organization with customizable style.

 ## **Key Features**

 - **Space Efficiency**

-The Panda Perch is designed to sit on top of the H2D/H2S/H2C 3D printers, providing a sleek and efficient way to hold AMS/AMS 2 Pro units.
-This smart storage solution not only maximizes space but also helps keep your workspace tidy, organized, and free from clutter.
+The Panda Perch mounts directly on top of your Bambu Lab H2D/H2S/H2C printer, creating a sleek, elevated platform for AMS units.
+This space-saving design keeps your filament management organized and your workspace clear of clutter.

 - **Durable Construction**

-Crafted from high-strength 6061 aluminum alloy and steel, this solution offers exceptional load-bearing capacity and long-term durability.
+Crafted from high-strength 6061 aluminum alloy and steel, the Panda Perch is engineered for exceptional durability and reliable load-bearing capacity, ensuring long-term performance.

 - **Easy Expansion**

-With a variety of printable files, you can easily create additional storage space to suit your needs and maximize organization.
+A variety of printable add-on files allows you to easily create custom storage accessories, tailoring the Panda Perch to your specific organization needs.

 - **RGB Lighting Support**

-Enhance both functionality and style with customizable RGB lighting effects, controllable via the WEB UI or the BQ App.
+Personalize your workspace with integrated, customizable RGB lighting.
+Control dynamic color effects and patterns seamlessly through the WEB UI or the dedicated BQ App.

 - **Broad Compatibility**